xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ![Screenshot 2023-08-22 at 10.48.07 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 10.48.07 AM.png)

-**Note**:- If TCAM based (ACL) classification is applied at ingress on the ingress PE then MPLS EXP does not get derived from IP DSCP and it always gets zero.
+**Note**: If TCAM based (ACL) classification is applied at ingress on the ingress PE then MPLS EXP does not get derived from IP DSCP and it always gets zero.
 In such deployment, it's required  to have MPLS-EXP marking present in either ingress or egress policy.
 {: .notice--info}